 But if you’re looking for applications that are free, you can try out Macruim Reflect Free, Clonezilla, ShadowCopy, AOMEI and obviously EaseUS.

 What is Acronis Disk Director?

-- Partition Management: where you can create, customize and also organize partitions your hard disk’s structure without losing any data.
+- where you can create, customize and also organize partitions your hard disk’s structure without losing any data.

-- Volume Recovery: This lets you quickly recover data partitions even when your operating system fails to run.
+- This lets you quickly recover data partitions even when your operating system fails to run.

-- Disk Cloning: This will instantly move all your old disk’s operating system and applications to the destination disk.
+- This will instantly move all your old disk’s operating system and applications to the destination disk.

 Acronis Disk Director has 12 set of powerful tools, these tools together optimize your disk usage and protect your data.
 These 12 powerful tools are Manipulate, Partition, Format, Recover, Clone, Install, Convert, Span, Access, and Boot.

 - You can browse through detailed information about file systems and partitions.